Cosmological gravitational particle production and its implications for cosmological relics: Extension to fields with spin

 \subsection{Massive spin-$\onehalf$ field}

-The analysis of CGPP for spin-$\half$ particles runs parallel to the procedure discussed previously for spin-0 particles.
-Excellent introductions to spinor fields in curved spacetime are available in \rref{Parker:2009uva} and \rref{Freedman:2012zz}, and their applications to CGPP are discussed in various references, including \rref{Kuzmin:1998kk,Chung:2011ck,Boyle:2018rgh}.
-In this subsection, we present the key formulas and briefly summarize the main results.
+The analysis of CGPP for spin-$\half$ particles runs parallel to the procedure discussed previously for spin-$0$ particles.
+Introductions to spinor fields in curved spacetime were given by \rref{Parker:2009uva} and \rref{Freedman:2012zz}, and their applications to CGPP were discussed by \rref{Kuzmin:1998kk,Chung:2011ck,Boyle:2018rgh}.
+In this section, we present the key formulas and summarize the main results.